FMS 1:18 FCX18 LC80 Toyota Land Cruiser 80 V2 RTR

 180 High-Torque Brushed Motor

-The brushed 180 motor prioritizes torque stability and predictable throttle control rather than raw speed.
+The brushed 180 motor prioritises torque stability and predictable throttle control rather than raw speed.
 This configuration provides:

 • Smooth low-speed modulation